jmorales113/Project-Manager/README.md

 ## Features

 Simply fill out the form with the title, description and the amount of people on your project.
-It will then be added to the active projects list.
+Then click on the add project button.
+Your project will be added to the active projects list.
 When you or your team have completed the project, you can drag and drop it into the finished projects list.

 ## Installation